MustafaAskar/Face-detection-model/README.md

 all tests are done on lenovo ideapad310 with i5-7500U and WITHOUT using the GPU

 # version 1
-using SSD ResNet100 and FaceNet built on ResNet100, FPS:5
+using SSD ResNet100 and FaceNet built on ResNet100, avg FPS~7